gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/06_ScrollAnimation/README.md

 ## 06_ Scroll Animation

-Scroll up/down to trigger the content boxes to pop in or out from the right or left.
+Scroll up/down to trigger the content boxes to pop in or out from the right or left

 ## [Live Demo: Scroll Animation](https://06-scroll-animation-gdbecker.replit.app/)